bluecaret/carettab/README.md

 - Include a custom message on the page.
 - Choose from a handful of different color themes or choose your own custom color.
 - Customize everything!
 Toggle the time, seconds, time format, date, date format, search engine, and more.
+- Chrome Sync support.
+Keep your settings across all devices.
+(Requires storage permissions)

 Have any suggestions?
 Let me know on Twitter @BlueCaret

 ## Changelog

+### 1.2.0
+- Added Google Chrome Sync support - Suggested by 'Joel Gwartney' and 'C. Coates'
+- Fixed bug where links without protocol (http://) wouldn't work - Contributions by 'ivankayzer!'

 ### 1.1.0
-- Added option to customize Tab title text
+- Added option to customize Tab title text - Suggested by 'tanmay kumar', Contributions by 'bil-elmoussaoui'
 - Fixed text field selection bug
 - Fixed color of close menu icon

 ### 1.0.0
 - Added option to toggle meridiem
-- Added 24 hour time option
+- Added 24 hour time option - Suggested by 'Busimus'
 - Added option to toggle time delimiter
 - Added option to toggle blinking of time delimiter
 - Added a third additional clock